 - enable-updates determines whether or not kea-dhcp6 will generate NCRs.
 If missing, this value is assumed to be false hence DDNS updates are disabled.
 To enable DDNS updates set this value to true: - server-ip IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.
 You may specify either an IPv4 or IPv6 address. - server-port port on which D2 listens for requests.
 The default value is 53001. - sender-ip IP address which kea-dhcp6 should use to send requests to D2.
-The default value is blank which instructs kea-dhcp6 to select a suitable address. - sender-port port which kea-dhcp6 should use to send requests to D2.
-The default value of 0 instructs kea-dhcp6 to select a suitable port. - max-queue-size maximum number of requests allowed to queue waiting to be sent to D2.
+The default value is blank which instructs kea-dhcp6 to select a suitable address.

+- max-queue-size maximum number of requests allowed to queue waiting to be sent to D2.
 This value guards against requests accumulating uncontrollably if they are being generated faster than they can be delivered.
 If the number of requests queued for transmission reaches this value, DDNS updating will be turned off until the queue backlog has been sufficiently reduced.
 The intent is to allow kea-dhcp6 to continue lease operations.
-The default value is 1024. - ncr-format Socket protocol use when sending requests to D2.
+The default value is 1024. - ncr-protocol Socket protocol use when sending requests to D2.
 Currently only UDP is supported.
-TCP may be available in an upcoming release. - ncr-protocol Packet format to use when sending requests to D2.
+TCP may be available in an upcoming release. - ncr-format Packet format to use when sending requests to D2.
 Currently only JSON format is supported.
 Other formats may be available in future releases.